hckmd/hckmd.github.io/projects/accessibility-review.md

         </div>
     </div>
     <p>
         I also found Claude useful for making changes to multiple pages that could have taken me much longer to do myself.
-On <a href="{{ site.baseurl | append: '/projects/med-dt-article' }}" class="site-link">the page with a report on the Masters of Education program I lectured in</a>, I have lots of links with text that are just a number (for example, 7), that corresponds to a reference at the bottom of the page.
+On <a href="{{ site.baseurl | append: '/projects/med-dt-article' }}" class="site-link">the page with a report on the Masters of Education program I lectured in</a>, I have lots of links with text that are just a number (for example, 7), which correspond to a reference at the bottom of the page.
 I was able to use Claude to add an <code class="text-dark">aria-label</code> tag to each link that provides more context when a screen reader navigates to the link.
 For example, instead of just reading "7", the screen reader would say "Reference 7, Dixson, 2010".
 It took less than five minutes for Claude to change 23 of these links and around ten minutes for me to review them and verify they were correct.
 Although I had to spend some time reviewing the changes, the total time was much less than it would have taken to make the changes myself.
     </p>
     <p>
         I manually fixed most of the issues myself, as it seemed that they were quicker to fix that way than prompting an AI, or because I thought the issue was more suited for a human fix (for example, writing the alternative text for images).
 However, Claude was very useful and quick for issues where I had to make lots of small updates (such as the article page above).
 If I did an accessibility review like this again, I would probably use the same approach of both manual and AI fixing of issues.
     </p>
     <h2>Conclusion</h2>
     <p>
         Using an LLM to review the accessibility of a website can help you identify and resolve issues quickly.
 However, an LLM may miss issues that a human would pick up through a more manual review.
-Writing prompts that tell an LLM to look for specific issues (for example, contrast and structure) could help but I still think having a human do a review is essential.
+Writing prompts that tell an LLM to look for specific issues (for example, contrast and heading levels) could help but I still think having a human do a review is essential.
     </p>
     <p>
         I am happy with how my website has been improved by doing this accessibility review, although I recognise that there could be issues I've missed or other improvements I could make to the website's layout and content.
 If I were to do an accessibility review like this again, I would likely start by using Claude (or another LLM) to identify issues.
 I'd also include more specific instructions in the prompt, to look for issues related to contrast, heading levels and missing figure captions.
 However, I would also do my own manual review, focusing on areas that an AI is likely to miss.